 Your course instructor is an expert in the topics you will learn about this semester.
-Your instructor is your mentor and facilitator of the classroom experience and is committed to the following expectations for this course:
+Your instructor is your mentor and facilitator of the classroom experience, aided by graduate teaching assistants, and is committed to the following expectations for this course:

 - The instructor will design the course to include lectures, readings materials, and assignments that will challenge students and will provide them with opportunities to learn and practice course content. - Though this online course includes pre-recorded lectures, it is not a class that is run "automatically" by technology.
-The instructor and teaching assistants will interact with the

-- class via announcements, virtual office hours, emails/the Canvas Inbox, feedback on assignments, and comments on lecture bulletin boards, among other methods. - The instructor will respond to emails in a timely fashion.
-"Timely" in this instance means within 48 hours, not including weekends and holidays. - The instructor will be available for individual consultation via virtual office hours, email, or phone.
-Students will not be required to come to campus in order to meet with the instructor. - The instructor will provide feedback on the assignments in a timely manner. - The instructor will follow all official University of Utah policies regarding conduct in the classroom, incompletes, and accommodations.
+The instructor and teaching assistants will interact with the class via announcements, virtual office hours, emails/the Canvas Inbox, feedback on assignments, and comments on lecture bulletin boards, among other methods. - The instructor and teaching assistants will respond to emails in a timely fashion.
+"Timely" in this instance means within 48 hours, not including weekends and holidays. - The instructor and teaching assistants will be available for individual consultation via virtual office hours, email, or phone.
+Students will not be required to come to campus in order to meet with the instructor or teaching assistants. - The instructor and teaching assistants will provide feedback on the assignments in a timely manner. - The instructor will follow all official University of Utah policies regarding conduct in the classroom, incompletes, and accommodations.
 Accommodations will be considered on an individual basis and only with required documentation.